 In today’s connected-world, security goes beyond what you can control, requiring you to have trusted partners and vendors.
 As a business, we have prioritised managing security risk as one of our top priorities and are focused on it across our functions, not just within IT.
 From how we create our products and support our customers to back-office operations, data security and privacy is a critical part of how we do business.

-By now, the proof points for the cloud, as THE largest secular technology trend EVER, are most definitely in.
-Amazon Web Services, who many credit with creating the true public cloud market as we know it today, is a $20B business in its own right, growing a staggering 44% in Q4 2017.
+The proof points for the cloud as THE largest secular technology trend EVER are most definitely in!
+Amazon Web Services, who many credit with creating the true public cloud market as we know it today, is a $25B business in its own right and showing little sign of slowing down in growth.

 As customers of increasing size and complexity choose the cloud, and as smaller companies grow to become large organisations while in the cloud, the mandate for security, privacy, scalability and flexibility is rightfully expected.
 With hyper-growth over the past seven years, resulting in over 10,000 SaaS customers, and no end in sight, we at Deltek are incredibly excited to stay ahead of these massive changes in the cloud, and to enable our customers, globally, to safely and in a compliant fashion, capitalise on all the benefits of this new computing model.